By Nancy · Last updated: July 26, 2026

 As Canada's IPTV market continues to evolve, the type of content Canadians consume is undergoing a significant transformation.
 The on-demand content library is expanding, offering viewers a wider range of choices.
 This shift is driven by consumer demand for more diverse and high-quality content.

-Local Content Production Trends
+Trends in Local Content Production

 Local content production is on the rise, with a focus on creating content that resonates with Canadian audiences.
 This trend is expected to continue, driven by investments in Canadian programming.